|Season (16 Apr 2018 - 14 Oct 2018)|

 20:45: Arrival in Bergen

-Online booking - must be booked at least three working days before departure:
+Online booking - must be booked at least 4 working days before departure:

 After you have made your booking, you will receive a booking confirmation.
-Within a couple of days you will receive a new reference number that you use when picking up your tickets.
+Within 2 days you will receive a new reference number that you use when picking up your tickets.

 Tickets can be picked up either at the Tourist Information in Bergen no later than the day before departure, or at Bergen railway station on the morning you depart.